GoogleChrome/developer.chrome.com/site/en/docs/multidevice/user-agent/index.md

 Like all other browsers, Chrome for Android sends this information in the `User-Agent` HTTP header every time it makes a request to any site.
 It's also available in the client through JavaScript using the `navigator.userAgent` call.

 Chrome has reduced the amount of data returned in the User-Agent string.
+However, Chrome reduced the strings in [stages](#user-agent-reduction-stages), so you will see different strings retured for any users running versions of Chrome older than 113.

 The new strings follow this general format:

-{% Aside %}
-For information on the rationale behind user-agent reduction in Chrome and the introduction of the User Agent Client Hints API, read the [explainer on GitHub](https://github.com/WICG/ua-client-hints).
-{% endAside %}

 <pre>
 Mozilla/5.0 (<strong>&lt;unifiedPlatform></strong>) AppleWebKit/537.36 (KHTML, like Gecko)
 Chrome/<strong>&lt;majorVersion>.0.0.0 &lt;deviceCompat></strong> Safari/537.36
 </pre>

+{% Aside %}
+For information on the rationale behind User-Agent reduction in Chrome and the introduction of the User Agent Client Hints API, read the [explainer on GitHub](https://github.com/WICG/ua-client-hints).
+{% endAside %}

-The following table explains each of the tokens in the new user-agent string.
+The following table explains each of the tokens in the new User-Agent string.

 <table>
 <tr>